Online Engineering Programs in Virginia

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-• Expected Time to Completion: Five semesters
+• Expected Time to Completion: 2.5 years

-Other Online Engineering Programs in VA
+Other Online Engineering Programs

 In addition to Virginia’s online bachelor’s and master’s degrees in engineering, there are associate degrees and certificate programs as well.
-Here are two additional distance-based programs in the state for engineering and IT professionals:
+Here are three additional distance-based programs in the state for engineering and IT professionals:

 Associate of Science in Computer Science – Northern Virginia Community College